ibm-cloud-docs/Cloudant/release_info/deprecations.md

 ## {{site.data.keyword.cloudant_short_notm}}'s {{site.data.keyword.dashdbshort_notm}} feature

-{{site.data.keyword.cloudant}}'s {{site.data.keyword.dashdblong}} feature is deprecated and will be withdrawn on the following timeline:
+{{site.data.keyword.cloudant}}'s {{site.data.keyword.dashdblong}} feature is deprecated and will be withdrawn according to the timeline below.
+Data will not be removed from either system but synchronization will stop.

 Deprecation date | What is being deprecated
 -----------------|--------------------------